 - Meeting Future Workforce Demands: As awareness of environmental issues grows, so does the demand for professionals with expertise in ecosystem restoration.
 Developing a curriculum focused on restoration aligns with workforce demands, preparing a new generation of environmentally conscious individuals with specialized skills to lead restoration projects, research, and policy-making in various sectors.

 - Amplifying the Impact of the UN Decade: The United Nations Decade’s call to action requires a wide-reaching and sustained effort.
 Integrating ecosystem restoration into educational curricula can amplify the impact of the Decade’s initiatives by reaching millions of students worldwide.
 By inspiring and educating young minds, the curriculum becomes a catalyst for transformative change, extending the reach of the global movement for ecosystem restoration.

-To achieve this goal, the project proposes four crucial work-packages:
+To achieve this goal, the project has four work-packages:

-- Create a Rewilding MOOC: A high-level yet accessible online course will be developed in collaboration with international partners, introducing participants to essential principles, case studies, and best practices in ecosystem restoration.
+- Rewilding MOOC: An accessible online course will be developed in collaboration with international partners, introducing participants to essential principles, case studies, and best practices in ecosystem restoration.

-- Organise Rewilding Workshops and Events: Stakeholders from the quintuple helix - institutions, businesses, land managers, policy makers, and philanthropists - collaborate in these workshops to co-create innovative models for ecosystem restoration, catalysing impactful action on the ground.
+- Rewilding Workshops and Events: Practitioners, scientists, institutions, businesses, land managers, policy makers, and philanthropists collaborate in these workshops to co-create innovative models for ecosystem restoration, catalysing impactful action on the ground.

-- Develop a Rewilding Community: By connecting 2000 like-minded individuals globally, this initiative fosters a platform for sharing knowledge, strategies, innovations, and support in the pursuit of common restoration goals.
+- Rewilding Community: By connecting 2000+ like-minded individuals globally, this component fosters a platform for sharing knowledge, strategies, innovations, and support in the pursuit of common restoration goals.